Findings on muscular and skeletal degeneration

 · lordosis (abnormal, increased degree of forward curvature of any part of the spine).

-The severity of the deformations is shown to depend on the cage size.
+The severity of the deformations appears to be dependent on the cage size.

-Rabbits suffering from weak muscles and poorly mineralized bones and/or bone degeneration are at increased risk of spine fracture when there is an inadequate support of the heavily muscled hindquarters, walking on a slippery floor, or twisting of the lumbosacral junction when frightened or restrained.
-Fracture is commonly observed at the level of the 7th (L7) lumbar vertebra.
+Rabbits suffering from weak muscles and/or poorly mineralised bones and/or bone degeneration are at increased risk of spine fracture when there is inadequate support of the heavily muscled hindquarters, walking on a slippery floor, or twisting of the lumbosacral junction when frightened or restrained.
+Fracture is commonly observed at the level of the seventh lumbar vertebra (L7).

 Kim Chilson – Dr. B. Langhofer